What are Non-Current Assets?

-Non-Current Assets are basically long-term assets having bought with the intention of using them in the business and their benefits are likely to accrue for a number of years.
-These Assets reveal information about the investing activities of a company and can be either Tangible or Intangible.
-Examples include Fixed Assets such as Property, Plant, Equipment, Land & Building, Long-term Investment in Bonds and Stocks, Goodwill, Patents, Trademark etc.
+Non Current Assets are long-term assets bought to use in the business, and their benefits are likely to accrue for several years.
+These Assets reveal information about a company's investing activities and can be either Tangible or Intangible.

-Types of Non-Current Assets
+Video onĀ Non-Current Assets

-Non-Current Assets are usually classified into three parts:
+Non Current Assets are usually classified into three parts:

 #1 – Tangible Assets